JoyalAJohney/Notes-App-Assessment/README.md

 ## Setting Up

-Create a .env file from the env.sample file.
-Fill in the values based on your required configuration.
-A sample configuration is shared below.
-Make sure that the .env file is in the same level as docker-compose.yml file
+* Create a .env file from the env.sample file.
+* Fill in the values based on your required configuration.
+* Make sure that the .env file is in the same level as docker-compose.yml file

 ```bash
 # Database configuration
 POSTGRES_HOST=localhost